Overview of the Small Cabin Building Materials

-There is huge amount of information available on various building materials on the 'Net, in the library and from other sources - I do not intend to have a cabin building material encyclopedia here.This page is a collection of some key points related to selecting building materials used in my small cabin construction.
+There is a wealth of information available on building materials on the 'Net, at your local library, and from other available sources.
+I do not intend to have a cabin building material encyclopedia here.Rather, this page is a collection of the key points relevant to the selection of the building materials I used in the construction of my small cabin.

 Spruce Lumber

-Lengths actually reflect the correct sizes, i.e. 8 ft is really 8 ft.
+The length of a piece of lumber, on the other hand, actually reflects the correct sizess, i.e., 8 ft is really 8 ft.

 Pressure Treated Wood

-You will need to use Pressure Treated (PT) Wood (Timber/Lumber) in cases when wooden parts of the cabin structure come in contact with the ground or are in close proximity to the ground.Regular (non-pressure-treated) wood will rot over time.
+You will need to use Pressure Treated (PT) Wood (Timber/Lumber) in cases where the wooden parts of the cabin structure come in contact with the ground, or are in close proximity to the ground.Regular (non-pressure-treated) wood will rot over time.
 See a separate page for more information on Pressure Treated Wood.

 Small Cabin Building Materials Breakdown